zaqk/weird-for-loop-optimizations/README.md

 # More optimal for loops
 While testing out some for-loop optimizations in Solidity we found a significantly cheaper method.
-Over 20% cheaper than popular gas saving for loops with 1000 loops.
+Over 20% cheaper than the most common gas saving for loops with 1000 loops.

 In test.sol there are 3 functions with the total gas cost in comments above them: